 Your most engaging content should be placed above the fold of your landing page.
 Placing it near your form will draw the eye to the most important part of your landing page and place emphasis on the gated content you are providing for your buyer personas.

-In inbound marketing terms, A/B testing is the creation and comparison of different elements on a site page.
-Different versions of a page are created and swapped at random when a prospect first loads the page.
-Analysis of how this affected page bounce and conversions helps you refine your pages and improve lead engagement.
+In inbound marketing terms, A/B testing is the creation and comparison of specific elements on a site page.
+Different versions of a page are created and swapped at random whenever a prospect first loads the page.
+Analysis of how this affected page bounce and conversions helps marketers to refine pages and improve lead engagement.

 By comparing response rates from viewers, you will gain a better understanding of what content resonates with your visitors.